Although unsanitary, chronic nail biting (onychophagia) isn't likely to cause long-term nail damage.

 - Avoiding factors that trigger nail biting, such as overstimulation

-- Using healthy ways, such as physical activity, to manage stress and anxiety
+- Taking healthy steps, such as getting active, to manage stress and anxiety

 - Keeping your nails neatly trimmed or manicured